matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr09/README.md

 * If you have not used a pod for a long time in a Kubernetes node.
 * When you are creating a new pod from a new image.

-In both cases, it would therefore be necessary to download the images from a remote image repository.
+In both cases, it would therefore be necessary to pull the images from a remote image repository.
 And the container need to be restarted from scratch.
 Such cold-start-delay in serverless computing usually takes between 10seconds to 15seconds (and sometimes up to a minute or more).
 ### Create a service in knative that uses the standard knative pod autoscaler and for which the occurrence of cold-start-delays is impossible.